 It was commented that something equivalent might be possible without a new syntax structure – e.g., with repeated elements in the SPS that are constrained to not change.

-(Proposal) Sequence parameter set (SPS) similar in functionality as in H.265, scope is coded video sequence
+(Proposal) Sequence parameter set (SPS) similar in functionality as in HEVC, scope is coded video sequence

-(Proposal) Picture Parameter Set (PPS) similar in functionality as in H.265, scope is a coded picture.
+(Proposal) Picture Parameter Set (PPS) similar in functionality as in HEVC, scope is a coded picture.
 At the same semantic level and similar scope (covering full coded pictures, but can change from coded picture to coded picture)

 (Proposal) Picture Header (carries data that applies to entire picture and that can change from picture to picture, plus reference to PPS) or Header Parameter Set (HPS), if it has a good impact on BD rate performance